-The TESS Science Office (TSO) is releasing TOIs as a service to the community.
+The TESS Science Office (TSO) releases TOIs as a service to the community.
 The goal is to enable follow-up science prior to official data release for each sector.
 TOI Releases are a “living list” that is subject to change as new information becomes available.
-All TOI Releases are also made publicly available at ExoFOP TESS.
+All TOI Releases are also made publicly available at ExoFOP-TESS.
 The TOI Releases from the official TESS pipeline (SPOC) are also available along with their data products at MAST.
 For more details see this page.

 Note: As observers begin to follow up TOIs, some will be classified as false positives on ExoFOP-TESS.